-The maneuver freed Samuel from worry that he must forfeit his belongings to his brother-in-law though the feud continued between the former business partners.
+The maneuver freed Samuel from worry that he must forfeit his belongings to his brother-in-law, though the feud continued between the former business partners.

 By 1786, Betsy was 22 and back in Portsmouth.
 She was a regular attendee at church, where she caught the eye of Nicholas Rousselet.
 Roussellet was a few years older than she.
-He had come to America from France and was granted citizenship in 1785.
+He had come to America from France and gained citizenship in 1785.
 He had worked as an auctioneer in Boston and owned property in Portsmouth.

 Rousselet decided to propose to Betsy in an unusual manner, according to local legend.
 He gave her a Bible.
 Inside the cover he had inscribed a verse from the Second Epistle of John:

 “And now I beseech thee, lady, not as though I